MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/configure-client-access-control-smb-over-quic-preview.md

 You've now granted access to the client certificate.
 You can verify the client certificate access by running the `Get-SmbClientAccessToServer` command.

-## Grant specific certification authorities using CAC
+## Grant specific certification authorities

-Follow the steps to grant clients from a specific certification authority, also known as an issuer, using CAC.
+Follow the steps to grant clients from a specific certification authority, also known as an issuer, using client access control.

 1. Sign in to the SMB server.